Session Type(s): Panel

 The 2018 midterms swept in a welcome wave of diverse elected officials, especially at the state and local levels, which is the bench for future national leaders.
 But the election itself is just one moment in the broader political lifecycle.
 Well before the election, organizations work to recruit, train and support the candidates and after the election, organizations are in place to help newly elected officials govern.
 This panel brings together leaders from different parts of pipeline for an integrated look at how they incorporated racial equity and diversity into their state and local work in 2018, what gaps remain unfilled, and a discussion of challenges and opportunities as we look to 2019 and 2020.

 Krithika helps to lead the Pipeline Initiative, a project housed inside Civitas Public Affairs, dedicated to building a diverse talent pipeline of progressive staff, candidates, and elected officials at every level of the ballot.
 Based in Washington DC, she also works on advancing a wide-range of state and local policies in the immigration and behavioral health spaces.
 Krithika holds a Master’s degree in Public Administration from Columbia University and a Bachelor’s degree in International Relations with a minor in Spanish from the University of California, Davis.
 Born in India and raised in the San Francisco Bay Area, Krithika is a proud immigrant American.

-Gaby is Co-Founder & Political Director at Sister District Project, and Director of Research at Sister District Action Network.
-Sister District’s mission is to build progressive power in state legislatures, raise awareness about the importance of state legislatures, and facilitate progressive policy transfer between legislators and states.
-As Political Director, Gaby defines national political strategy, analyzes data for race targeting, implements the candidate endorsement process, and manages the organization’s field, fundraising, and candidate services programs.
+Gaby Goldstein is co-founder at Sister District, whose mission is to build progressive power in state legislatures.
+As Senior Vice President for Strategic Initiatives, she leads programs that strengthen the pipeline of diverse, progressive candidates, as well as programs that educate the public about the importance of state legislatures and policy, and which support progressive state legislators once elected.
 Prior to founding Sister District, Gaby was a bioethics lawyer and health policy researcher.
-She holds a BA from UC Berkeley, JD from Boston University School of Law, and PhD in health policy from UC Berkeley School of Public Health.
+She holds a BA from UC Berkeley, JD from Boston University School of Law, and PhD in health policy from UC Berkeley.